paragpratim/gcp-data-management/terraform/README.md

    terraform apply
    ```
    This will provision the required GCP resources.
 Sample data from `../sample-data/` will be uploaded to the landing area bucket.

+## Infrastructure Provisioned by Terraform

+### Infrastructure for General Project Setup
+- Buckets for storing raw data
+- Landing area bucket for data ingestion workflows
+- BigQuery datasets for user data and inventory data

+### BigQuery Dataset for Liquibase Demo
+- Dedicated BigQuery dataset for Liquibase changelogs and schema management

+### Pub/Sub and Notifications for Data Ingestion
+- Pub/Sub topic for data ingestion events
+- Pub/Sub subscription to process ingestion events
+- GCS bucket notification: triggers Pub/Sub messages on OBJECT_FINALIZE events in the landing area bucket

+### IAM Roles and Permissions
+- Grants required permissions for service accounts
+- Allows the GCS service agent from the data-plane project to publish messages to the Pub/Sub topic in the compute-plane project
 ---

 For more details on the overall project, see the main [README](../README.md).